anjulo/CS5004-OOD-hws/README.md

 #  CS 5004 : Object-Oriented Design

 This is a repo set up for submission of *CS 5004 : Object-Oriented Design Homeworks* via *Gradescope*.
 Each homework assignment is push as its own branch.
 Each branch contains Java source sourse and test codes separeted into packages accordingly.
+Each branch contains UML of design and it's own README.md.

 ## Branchs